jafffy/awesome-neural-rendering/README.md

 A curated list of awesome neural rendering resources!

 Neural rendering is emerging technology that envisons a way to render (mostly) 3D objects into 2D images with deep neural networks, instead of conventional rasterization and ray tracing.
+How awesome!

 Please enjoy the list and [contribution](#contributing) is welcome!